Tennessee Nursing Colleges, Degrees & Licenses

 Belmont University

 The Belmont University Gordon E. Inman College of Nursing offers a 128-credit bachelor of science in nursing degree program.
-This student-centered program offers an education in a caring Christian community defined by a culture of openness, mutual respect, and compassion.
+This student-centered program provides an education within a caring Christian community defined by openness, mutual respect, and compassion.
 This academically challenging program trains diverse student cohorts in the skills necessary to become intelligent, compassionate, and courageous nursing professionals.

 Features of this program include direct admission into the nursing program with nursing coursework beginning in the first semester, exceptional faculty who serve as both mentors and advisors, small class and clinical groups, an accredited nursing simulation center with state-of-the-art facilities, and five dedicated nursing labs, and participation in interdisciplinary simulations and service projects with students in social work, pharmacy, OT, PT, public health and graduate nursing programs.
-In addition, May 2023 program graduates had a 98.5 percent pass rate on their first attempt on the NCLEX exam.
+In addition, May 2023 program graduates achieved a 98.5 percent pass rate on their first attempt at the NCLEX.

 Graduates discover various career possibilities in areas including hospital-based acute care, intensive and emergency care, specialty population care, case management, public health and community-based nursing, and research nursing.